European stocks fall as healthcare, construction sectors drag

 Of the 29 companies that reported so far, 75.9% have topped earnings expectations.

-Reporting by Sruthi Shankar in Bengaluru; Editing by Subhranshu Sahu and Sriraj Kalluvila
+Reporting by Sruthi Shankar in Bengaluru; Editing by Sriraj Kalluvila and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.